Find Trade Skills Schools

 Time Management: Managing one’s own time and the time of others.

-There were about 2,536,200 jobs for Secretary or Administrative Assistant in 2016 (in the United States).
+In the United States, there were 2,536,200 jobs for Secretary or Administrative Assistant in 2016.
 There is little to no growth in job opportunities for Secretary or Administrative Assistant.
-There will be an estimated 244,300 positions for Secretary or Administrative Assistant per year.
+The BLS estimates 244,300 yearly job openings in this field.

 undefined